abbodi1406/BatUtil/YAOCTRI/README.md

 - YAOCTRIR - Retail
 install retail products for Office 365 / 2016 / 2019 Suites, in addition to Office 2019 Single Apps

 * Each flavor consist of two command scripts:

+- Configurator.cmd
+the main script which is used to select products and installation options
-- Configurator.cmd : create C2R_Config ini files, with the ability to start the installation at the end
+it also create configuration ini files, with the ability to start the installation at the end

-- Installer.cmd    : read C2R_Config ini files and execute the installation
+- Installer.cmd
+the secondary script which is only used to execute the installation, depending on the already created the configuration ini file

 ## How To: